 The Bottom Line

-Judging by its ingredients alone, Canidae canned dog food appears to be an above-average wet product.
+Judging by its ingredients alone, Canidae Life Stages looks like an above average canned dog food .

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-As a group, the brand features an average protein content of 37% and an average fat level of 25%.
-Together, these figures suggest a carbohydrate portion size of 30% for the overall product line.
+As a group, the brand features an average protein content of 39% and a mean fat level of 28%.
+Together, these figures suggest a carbohydrate content of 25% for the overall product line.

-When you consider the protein-boosting effect of the peas, this looks like the profile of a canned food containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the pea flour contained in some recipes, this looks like the profile of a wet product containing a notable amount of meat.

-Canidae canned dog food is a meat-based wet product using a moderate amount of chicken, lamb or beef as its main sources of animal protein, thus earning the brand 4 stars.
+Canidae Life Stages is a meat-based canned dog food using a notable amount of lamb or chicken as its main sources of animal protein, thus earning the brand 4.5 stars.